angular/angular/aio/content/guide/service-worker-getting-started.md

   What went wrong?
 Nothing, actually.
 The Angular service worker is doing its job and serving the version of the application that it has **installed**, even though there is an update available.
 In the interest of speed, the service worker doesn't wait to check for updates before it serves the application that it has cached.

-  If you look at the `http-server` logs, you can see the service worker requesting `/ngsw.json`.
+  Look at the `http-server` logs to see the service worker requesting `/ngsw.json`.
 This is how the service worker checks for updates.

 1. Refresh the page.